 Because reconstructive breast surgery is a highly customized procedure, the recovery process will be different for everyone.
 Some women choose immediate reconstruction so that they can recover from their mastectomy and reconstruction surgery all at once.
 Others may prefer to recover from a mastectomy fully before considering further breast surgery for reconstruction.

-Most women take at least 1 to 4 weeks away from work and other normal activities after getting reconstructive breast surgery.
-Dr. Harrington may ask you to wear a special post-surgical bra to assist with the healing process.
-Women who have fat transfer or flap reconstruction will also need to care for the donor site during their recovery process, which may include using ice packs or an additional compression garment.
-Depending on your individual procedure, your final results may take up to 6 -12 months to fully develop.
+Most women take at least 1 to 4 weeks away from work and other normal activities after getting reconstructive breast surgery.* Dr. Harrington may ask you to wear a special post-surgical bra to assist with the healing process.* Women who have fat transfer or flap reconstruction will also need to care for the donor site during their recovery process, which may include using ice packs or an additional compression garment.
+Depending on your individual procedure, your final results may take from 6 to 12 months to fully develop.*

 It’s important to discuss possible risks and complications with Dr. Harrington prior to having breast reconstruction.
 If you notice any sudden pain or swelling, notify our office immediately.

-Reconstructive breast surgery can improve the self-image and quality of life of women who have overcome illness or injury.
+Although your individual experience may vary, many women find reconstructive breast surgery gives them a sense of closure following treatment for breast cancer in one or both breasts.
 If you have questions or would like more information, please contact us online or call our Plymouth office at 651-290-7600 to schedule your breast reconstruction consultation and learn more about how to embrace your natural appearance.